newell/hv-flyback-converter/README.md

 ## Completed Project

 Here are some photos of the High Voltage Flyback Conveter that I hand soldered.
-Output is 180V as simulated in the LTSpice (check the LTSpice directory).
+Output is 180V as simulated in the [LTSpice simulation](./ltspice).

 ![PXL_20240717_055654892](https://github.com/user-attachments/assets/5922ead0-73a5-488d-98d9-59223c787acd)